about the program

 - President Amy Gutmann (2005)

 Just months after being inaugurated as Penn’s president in October 2004, Amy Gutmann launched Penn Integrates Knowledge (PIK) with a $10 million anonymous gift.
 This unprecedented faculty initiative had a bold, ambitious agenda: to recruit to Penn renowned scholars whose work draws from two or more academic disciplines and whose achievements demonstrate a rare ability to thrive at the intersection of multiple fields.

-Now, a decade later, 22 of the world’s most accomplished and unique interdisciplinary scholars call Penn home.
+Today, some of the world’s most accomplished and unique interdisciplinary scholars call Penn home.
 Distinguished by the diversity of their research and teaching, each of these academic pioneers shares two things: a drive to solve complex, real-world problems and a commitment to working across disciplinary boundaries to find solutions.
 Each day, these masterful collaborators move with ease across schools and departments.
 As they pursue their path-breaking work, they widen and deepen Penn's rich tradition of cross-disciplinary scholarship and learning.

 "A Penn Compact," Inaugural Address, October 15, 2004.
 President Gutmann introduces the Penn Compact and unites the Penn community around its three ambitious goals: increasing access, integrating knowledge, and engaging locally and globally.

 "Building Bridges," May/June 2005, Pennsylvania Gazette.
 The President makes her case for "integrating knowledge" and calls for "bold leaps of imagination" in finding new ways to bridge traditional academic divides.

 Aristotle's Brain: Integrating Knowledge in the 21st Century, Founders Day Symposium, January 18, 2008.
 President Gutmann moderates a discussion with four PIK professors on the challenges and opportunities of integrating knowledge.